A new-generation OS for a new connected world

 Where are we now?

 This third step was characterized by the appearance of a second piece of equipment in addition to the PC: the smartphone, intended for a single (human) user, with a wireless connection to the network.
 This step also gave birth to a third piece of equipment: the tablet, a kind of hybrid device, sometimes used as a small computer, sometimes as a kind of large smartphone.
-This third step gave birth to two new economic models:

 1. The first economic model is characterized by the fact that the user produces the data themselves.
-This is what we call the Web 2.0, defined by the free production of information by the user for the benefit of companies that use this economic model in the image of, for example, Facebook.
-These companies then access a CAPEX-free production of data, the raw material of this new economy.
+This is what we call the “Web 2.0“, defined by the free production of information by the user for the benefit of companies that use this economic model in the image, for example, of Facebook.
+These companies then access a “CAPEX-free” production of data, the raw material of this new economy.

 2. The second economic model is characterized by the fact that it is the provider of these new companies (service platform) who themselves invest in their own equipment in order to be able to provide a service.
-This is what we call the Uber model, or AirBnB model.
+This is what we call the “Uber model, or AirBnB model“.
 The service provider then becomes an investor who not only is not remunerated in this capacity by the service platforms, but who must also bear the depreciation.
-Companies that use this model thus access a CAPEX-free investment allowing the service.
+Companies that use this model thus access a “CAPEX-free” investment allowing the service.
 There can be no better “cost-killer”, since the cost is carried over to the service provider.

 This third step is technologically based on the development of microprocessors, the appearance of a new human-machine interface (HMI) directly usable from a store with “apps”, and a significantly increased storage capacity, together with the use of wireless telecommunications for the internet.
-All this resulted in a “dematerialization” which, from the point of view of the end user, moved their storage space and the processing of their data locally to relocated servers, commonly called the Cloud.
+All this resulted in a “dematerialization” which, from the point of view of the end user, moved their storage space and the processing of their data locally to relocated servers, commonly called the “Cloud“.